 A train by a castle.

-Flint Castle and Conwy Castle, North Wales
+Flint Castle and Castell Conwy, North Wales

 Go traditional with the full-on Victorian resort experience at Rhyl or Llandudno (change at Llandudno Junction).
 As well as tasty fish and chips by the seaside, there are museums, galleries, tramways, miniature railways and amusement arcades to keep all ages happy.
 Nearby, Deganwy and Conwy have marinas to wander round, championship links golf courses to play, and National Trust properties to explore.